thesstefan/pixlens/README.md

 Generally, you can expect to find some artifacts (edited images, segmentation results, explanatory visualization, scores) in PixLens's cache directory (`~/.cache/pixlens` on UNIX, `C:\Users\{USER}\AppData\Local\pixlens\pixlens/Cache` on Windows).

+If the model VQGAN+CLIP is used, please download their checkpoints folder and place it in the PixLens's cache directory under the folder models--VqGANClip (in the end the folder Cache/models--VqGANClip/checkpoints should be there)

 ###  Scripts